2025–26 Red Star Belgrade season

-The 2025–26 Red Star Belgrade season is the club's 20th in the Serbian SuperLiga and 80th consecutive season in topflight of Yugoslav and Serbian football.
-The club is participating in the Serbian SuperLiga, Serbian Cup and UEFA Europa League, having been eliminated from the UEFA Champions League in the play-off round.
+The 2025–26 Red Star Belgrade season was the club's 20th in the Serbian SuperLiga and 80th consecutive season in top flight of Yugoslav and Serbian football.
+The club participated in the Serbian SuperLiga, Serbian Cup and UEFA Europa League, having been eliminated from the UEFA Champions League in the play-off round.

 Season summary

 On 26 August 2025, Red Star were eliminated by debutants Pafos in the play-off round of the UEFA Champions League and thereby dropped down into the league stage of the UEFA Europa League.
 It is the first time since the 2022–23 season that Red Star failed to make the group stage of the Champions League.